12 February 2023

-They describe the appointment and number of members of the government (seven), the term of office (four years), the principle of collegiality and equality, the tasks and appointment of the Federal Chancellery and the tasks and appointment of the Head of State.
+These describe the appointment and number of members of the Government (seven), Their term of office (four years), the principles of collegiality and equality, the tasks and appointment of the Federal Chancellery, and the tasks and appointment of the Head of State.

 The President and the Vice-President are mentioned in Art.
 176 of the Federal Constitution.

-The President and the Vice-President (Vize) Bundespräsident(in) in German/ la (vice)-présidente or le (vice-)président in French, il (vice) presidente in Italian and la (vice) presidenta/il (vice) president in Romansh) are chosen by the united assembly of both chambers (the National Council and the Council of States) for the period of one year.
-Re-election is possible, but not in consecutive years.
+The President and the Vice-President (Vize) Bundespräsident(in) in German/ la (vice)-présidente or le (vice-)président in French/ il (vice) presidente in Italian / and la (vice) presidenta/il (vice) president in Romansh) are chosen by the united assembly of both chambers (the National Council and the Council of States) for one year.
+Re-election is possible, but not consecutively.

 The President does preside over the Government, but only as primus/prima inter pares (collegiality and equality principles).
-She/He is therefore not Prime Minister or First Minister.
+She/He is, therefore, not Prime Minister nor First Minister.

-The main role consists of the coordination and preparation of the Government’s meetings, the cooperation and coordination between and with the (seven) departments and both chambers of parliament.
+The main presidential role consists of coordinating and preparing the Government’s meetings and fostering cooperation and coordination between and with the (seven) departments and both chambers of Parliament.

-The President is also a minister of one of the seven departments.
-He also maintains contact with the cantons.
+Serving as a minister of one of the seven federal departments, the President also maintains contact with the cantons.

-The President represents the Government and the country on occasions at home and abroad.
-In terms of the protocol, it is the highest office in the country.
+The President occasionally represents the Government and the country at home and abroad.
+Regarding protocol, the Presidency is the highest office in the country.

-The President can put his mark on the Government’s policy and attitude, depending on his/her charisma, personality, and interest.
+The President can leave a mark on the Government’s policy and attitude, depending on his/her charisma, personality, and interest.

-In foreign contacts and, for example, in a role as a mediator in (inter) national conflicts, tensions or disputes, the President can have a certain impact as the (recent) past has shown.
+In foreign contacts and, for example, in their role as a mediator in (inter) national conflicts, tensions or disputes, the President can have a particular impact, as the (recent) past has shown.

-The absence of a chosen prime minister or chosen head of state for four, ten or sometimes even sixteen years gives the politics a permanent dynamic and does not lead to rigidity, (parliamentary) clientele formation and patronage networks.
+The absence of an elected Head of State for four, ten or sometimes even sixteen years gives Swiss politics a permanent dynamic.
+It does not lead to rigidity, (parliamentary) clientele formation and patronage networks.

 A disadvantage is the lack of an institution with prestige, tradition and (international) stature.